ERISA Covered Employee Benefit Plans Audit Quality

 The results of their study were alarming.

-One notable finding was that firms that performed the fewest benefit plan audits had a 76% deficiency rate in complying with GAAS.
+The study found that 30% of the plan audits failed to comply with generally accepted auditing standards (GAAS), putting $927 billion dollars and 11.7 million plan participants and beneficiaries at risk, an increase when compared to prior EBSA studies.
+One notable finding was that firms that performed the fewest benefit plan audits had a 70% deficiency rate in complying with GAAS.

 This report confirms what our Employee Benefit Plan Audit team believes to be true – a quality auditor is one who has extensive and specialized experience in the unique and highly technical aspects of Employee Benefit Plan audits.

-The Jones & Roth Employee Benefit Plan Audit team performs more benefit plan audits than any other firm headquartered in the state of Oregon.
-Therefore, we hold a vigorous commitment to excellence, and our expertise covers common 401(k) plans, as well as unusual, highly technical plans such as defined benefit, 403(b), employee stock ownership (ESOP), profit-sharing, self-directed, health and welfare, and alternative investments.
+The Jones & Roth Employee Benefit Plan Audit team performs more than 90 benefit plan audits each year and is one of the largest providers of benefit plan audits in the state of Oregon.
+As a leader in this area, we hold a vigorous commitment to excellence, and our expertise covers common 401(k) plans, as well as other types of plans such as defined benefit, 403(b), employee stock ownership (ESOP), profit-sharing, health and welfare, and multiple or pooled employer plans (MEP or PEP).

 Broker Check